puppetlabs/puppetlabs-patching_as_code/README.md

 2) Run pre-patching commands
 3) Install patches
 4) Run post-patching commands
-5) If reboots are enabled, run pre-reboot commands
+5) If reboots are enabled, run pre-reboot commands (if a reboot is pending, or when reboots are set to `always`)
-6) If reboots are enabled, reboot system
+6) If reboots are enabled, reboot system (if a reboot is pending, or when reboots are set to `always`)

 To define the pre/post-patching and pre-reboot commands, you need to create hashes in Hiera.
 The commands will be executed as `Exec` resources, and you can use any of the [allowed attributes](https://puppet.com/docs/puppet/6.17/types/exec.html#exec-attributes) for that resource (just don't use metaparameters).
 There are 3 hashes you can define:
 ```